newcloudtechnologies/memlimiter/README.md

 Library that helps to limit memory consumption of your Go service.

 ## Working principles
-As of Go 1.18, all applications written in Go are leaking memory and will be eventually stopped by OOM killer.
-The memory leak is because Go runtime knows nothing about the limitations imposed on the process by the operating system (for instance, using cgroups).
-However, an emergency termination of a process is highly undesirable, as it can lead to data integrity violation, distributed transaction crashes, cache resetting, and even cascading service failure.
-Therefore, services should degrade gracefully instead of immediate stop due to SIGKILL.
+As of today (Go 1.18), there is a possibility for any Go application to be eventually stopped by OOM killer.
+The memory leak is because Go runtime knows nothing about the limitations imposed on the process by the operating system (for instance, using `cgroups`).
+However, an unexpected termination of a process because of OOM is highly undesirable, as it can lead to cache resetting, data integrity violation, distributed transaction hanging and even cascading failure of a distributed backend.
+Therefore, services should degrade gracefully instead of immediate stop due to `SIGKILL`.

 A universal solution for programming languages with automatic memory management comprises two parts: